Dead (musician)

-Per Yngve "Pelle" Ohlin (16 January 1969 – 8 April 1991), better known by his stage name Dead, was a Swedish metal musician who was best known as the lead vocalist and lyricist of the Norwegian black metal band Mayhem from 1988 until his death in 1991.
-Prior to Mayhem, he also performed as vocalist in the Swedish death/thrash band Morbid.
+Per Yngve "Pelle" Ohlin (16 January 1969 – 8 April 1991), known professionally as Dead, was a Swedish musician who was best known as the lead vocalist and lyricist of the Norwegian black metal band Mayhem from 1988 until his death in 1991.
+Prior to Mayhem, he performed as the vocalist in the Swedish death/thrash band Morbid.
 Dead was a popular figure of the Norwegian black metal scene, and his legacy persists in the genre to this day.
 Roadrunner Records ranked him No. 48 out of 50 of The Greatest Metal Front-Men of All Time.

 Dead was known for his morbid personality and obsession with death.
-He hoarded dead birds, wore shirts with funeral announcements printed on them, and wore corpse paint—being one of the first in black metal to do so.
+He hoarded dead birds, wore shirts with funeral announcements printed on them and wore corpse paint—being one of the first in black metal to do so.
 Acquaintances and peers described Ohlin as difficult to befriend or understand.
 Already intensely introverted and depressed, Dead's personality and demeanor would only become more withdrawn leading up to his death, a progression marked by such patterns as harming himself offstage among friends and isolating himself for long periods in his bedroom.

-Dead committed suicide in April 1991 at the age of 22.
-An image of his dead body was used as the cover of the bootleg live album The Dawn of the Black Hearts.
-His death marked a turning point in the history of the Norwegian black metal scene, leading to a wave of erratic behavior by the scene's members.
+Dead died by suicide in April 1991 at the age of 22.
+An image of his cadaver was used as the cover for the unofficially released live album The Dawn of the Black Hearts (1995).

 Early life

-Per Ohlin (sometimes called "Pelle") was born on 16 January 1969 in Västerhaninge, Sweden to parents Anita Forsberg and Lars Ohlin, who divorced soon after his birth.
-As a young child, he suffered from sleep apnea.
+Per Yngve Ohlin (sometimes called "Pelle") was born on 16 January 1969 in Västerhaninge, Stockholm County, Sweden, to parents Anita Forsberg and Lars Ohlin, who divorced soon after his birth.
+As a young child, Ohlin suffered from sleep apnea.
 At the age of ten, he suffered internal bleeding when his spleen ruptured after what he claimed was an ice skating accident.
-However, in the Swedish metal book Blod eld död (English: "Blood Fire Death"), his brother Anders Ohlin stated in an exclusive interview that Dead was frequently bullied in school and one day sustained a ruptured spleen as a direct result of a severe beating by bullies.
-Because of the injury, he had to be rushed to a hospital, where he was, for a time, declared clinically dead.
+However, in the Swedish metal book Blod eld död (English: "Blood Fire Death"), his brother Anders stated in an exclusive interview that Dead was frequently bullied in school and one day sustained a ruptured spleen as a direct result of a severe beating by bullies.
+Because of the injury, Ohlin had to be rushed to a hospital, where he was, for a time, declared clinically dead.
 After a few years, the incident resulted in a fascination with death, and later inspired his stage name.